kyte-one/airlyftone-docs/docs/projects/Actions/Discord.md

 # Creating Discord Task

-AirLyft now supports Discord integration and you can create Discord based tasks to check if participants have joined your discord server or not.
+AirLyft now supports Discord integration to promote your discord server.
+You can create Discord based tasks to check if participants have joined your discord server or not.
 Please follow the steps below on how to create a Discord tasks.

 - Login to AirLyft and create an event.
 On the event page, click on select Apps tab where you can find the discord block.